nicholaswmin/dom/README.md

 > fluent DOM in ~400 bytes

-The native [DOM API][dom-api] is *extremely* verbose.
+The native [DOM API][dom-api] is very verbose.

-This is just a tiny wrapper around it, that:
+This is a tiny wrapper that:

 - adds concise `$('selector')` selectors
 - adds concise `on('event', fn)`,`off('event', fn)`,`css(styles)` methods.
 - enables [method chaining][fluent-api].

-without messing with native prototypes.
+w/o messing with native prototypes.

 ## Why these 3 methods?

-They're the ones *we* commonly use 80% of the time when writing  demo HTMLs for WebComponents.
+They're the ones *we* commonly use 80% of the time.
+I want demo files that are stupidly simple w/o dependencies, but the verbosity of the native API makes it unergonomic.

-If I were to keep adding, I might as well just use jQuery or an actual MVC framework.
+On the other hand, if I were to keep adding stuff here, I might as well just use jQuery or an actual MVC framework.

-The source is tiny and can be modified very easily if you need to but doing so probably misses the point.
+The source is tiny and can be modified very easily, if you need.

 [demo/sandbox][website]